JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms2.md

 v0.2 of the [Flask Powered CMS](#a-cms-with-flask).

-From Hugo Galleries to Mental Health and RealEstate?
+From Hugo Galleries to Mental Health and RealEstate managed via CMS (?)

 +++ [Testing](#lately-i) Cursor/Appimage launcher